2025 in Numbers

 Japan

-Both books begin with a bit of an intro to the place a time.
+Both books begin with a bit of an intro to the place and time.
 Japan in the 1980s was a very special place.
 The country was rich and society was transformed by the money flowing into and around its cities and towns.
 It was the culmination of the post-war rebuilding of a country that had been utterly decimated.
-The Campaign Background chapter goes into just enough detail on everything from pager and phones to organised crime.
+The Campaign Background chapter goes into just enough detail on everything from pagers and phones to organised crime.
 It gives you a glimpse into the everyday life of working people and students, enumerates some of the most popular pop culture of the period and even gives a short introduction to the pronunciation of Japanese words.
 Interestingly, it goes to some lengths to explain how this is a non-violent society where guns are nigh-on impossible to get your hands on, swords and other such weapons are just as prohibited and ninjas are just not a thing.
 This all serves to reinforce the idea that PCs are, perhaps, better off pursuing solutions that don’t involve direct conflict throughout.

 The Sutra and the Prince